 We perform rigorous analytics to evaluate the risk characteristics of our portfolio.
 We analyze the cumulative layered risks, which includes factors like the loan-to-value ("LTV"), FICO, debt-to-income ratio ("DTI Ratio") and occupancy type, in each loan.
 Our models can assess the effect of such layered risks and the weight of each risk factor to determine the volatility of losses.
 The information is used to drive our risk appetite and pricing at a loan level.
 For example, we actively manage the number of loans with LTV greater than 95% that also have FICO scores of less than 680 ("High-Risk Loans") and have additional high risk layers, including single borrower, DTI Ratio of greater than 45%, cash-out refinances or are investor-owned properties (each a "Risk Layer," and collectively, "Risk Layers").
-Among our High-Risk Loans as of June 30, 2021, none of our risk in-force ("RIF") had three or more Risk Layers, 0.2% of our RIF had two Risk Layers, 0.9% of our RIF had one Risk Layer and 0.7% of our RIF had no Risk Layers, and approximately 0.1% of our High-Risk Loans had one Risk Layer and 0.2% of our High-Risk Loans had no Risk Layers.
+Among our High-Risk Loans as of June 30, 2021, none of our risk in-force ("RIF") had three or more Risk Layers.
+For our NIW for the quarter ended June 30, 2021, none of our High-Risk Loans had two or more Risk Layers, and approximately 0.1% of our High-Risk Loans had one Risk Layer and 0.2% of our High-Risk Loans had no Risk Layers.